Outputs

 File Logging

-The File Logging row shows the current logging configurations.
+The File Logging row displays the current logging configurations for the project file.

 This section uses the Create output target and Control output target (start/stop) API methods.